PatWalters/resources_2025/README.md

 ### Datasets

 [OpenADMET](https://openadmet.org)
-The OpenADMET project seeks to proactively characterizing the chemical space accessible to ADMET-associated proteins (“anti-targets”).
+The OpenADMET project seeks to proactively characterize the chemical space accessible to ADMET-associated proteins (“anti-targets”).
 By applying recent advances in experimental and computational techniques, a comprehensive open library of experimental and structural datasets will be generated.